gloveboxes/CodeLabs-IoTDev/Module1-IntroWindows10IoTCore/README.md

 	}
 	````

 1. Hit **F5** to re-deploy the application to the device.

-You should see the values shown in the display connected to the device.
+1. Restore the "Windows IoT Remote Client" and you should see the values shown in the display.
 You can see how the light percentage varies by approaching your hand to the light sensor.

 	> **Note:** You should set up the device deployment if you didn't continue working with the previous solution.